The results of World Mayor 2008 will be announced on 14 October More

 By Mayraj Fahim, Local government adviser*

-These frameworks have been introduced in both incremental and wholesale efforts, with the five new systems implemented between 2001 and 2003 in five countries reflecting both sides of the spectrum.
+These frameworks have been introduced in both incremental and wholesale efforts, with the five new systems implemented between 2001 and 2003 in five countries reflecting both ends of the spectrum.
 The way to identify an incremental phase is to see whether it can be evolved into a more amplified and substantial framework.

 Evolution